-As of the date of this Universal Registration Document, with the presence of representatives of Northwood and GIC on its Board of Directors, the percentages of the capital and voting rights held by all the members of the management and executive bodies were 58.21% and 24.82%, respectively.
+As of the date of this Universal Registration Document, with the presence of representatives of Northwood on its Board of Directors, the percentages of the capital and voting rights held by all the members of the management and executive bodies were 58.21%.

 Northwood therefore has an indirect controlling interest in Vitura.
 However, the presence of independent directors on the Board and committees means that there is no risk that this control will be exercised in an abusive manner.
-Accordingly, the Board of Directors' Internal Rules and Regulations contain a Directors' Charter, which requires each director to be attentive to the division and exercise of the respective powers and responsibilities of the Company's governing bodies and to ensure that no one can exercise uncontrolled discretionary power over the Company.
-Lastly, the practices and procedures of the Board of Directors will be assessed in the first half of 2023 with the assistance of an external consultant, with a view to their improvement.
+A two-thirds majority of members present or represented on the Board of Directors of Vitura is required for the adoption of certain decisions.
+In addition, the Board of Directors' Internal Rules and Regulations contain a Directors' Charter, which requires each director to be attentive to the division and exercise of the respective powers and responsibilities of the Company's governing bodies and to ensure that no one can exercise uncontrolled discretionary power over the Company.

+Lastly, the practices and procedures of the Board of Directors was assessed in the first half of 2023 with the assistance of an external consultant, with a view to their improvement.

-At December 31, 2022, there was no employee share ownership as defined in Article L.225-102 of the French Commercial Code.
+At December 31, 2023, there was no employee share ownership as defined in Article L.225-102 of the French Commercial Code.